 The vibrant, whimsical work of Margaret “Meps” Schulte carries messages of hope and generosity.
 She loves to paint and hang surprise portraits of friends, which evoke exclamations of delight when they find their lives and stories celebrated as public art.

-She is best-known as the muralist for the Burning Man Department of Mutant Vehicles, where her work has a prominent location in Black Rock City, a temporary city of 80,000 people.
-Her studio is located in Dunedin, Florida.
+She is best-known as the muralist and art team lead for the Burning Man Department of Mutant Vehicles, where her work has a prominent location in Black Rock City, a temporary city of 80,000 people.
+Her studio is located in Pinellas County, Florida.

-Coming at the end of September, 2020: “Dunedin Rocks,” a park bench for the Pinellas Trail in Dunedin, Florida that celebrates the inclusive and interactive art of painting rocks and hiding them for strangers to find.
-Look for it near the intersection of the Pinellas Trail and State Route 580.
+“Dunedin Rocks” is a park bench commissioned by the City of Dunedin, Florida in 2020.
+It celebrates the inclusive and interactive art of painting rocks and hiding them for strangers to find.
+It’s prominently located on the Pinellas Trail at the intersection with State Route 580.

 Visitors from around the county stop by to leave hand-painted rocks for others to take at the base of the bench.